 The two main components are the camera and the rectangular monitor.
 Each come equipped with a micro-USB power adapter but only the camera needs to be plugged in.

-Additionally you'll receive a user manual that explains basic installation, what the camera icons mean, and various hardware & software settings present on the monitor.
+Additionally, you'll receive a user manual that explains basic installation, what the camera icons mean, and various hardware & software settings present on the monitor.

 The setup involves putting the camera where you want it to be (use flat surface) and plugging both the camera and monitor into an outlet.

-Once plugged in, turn on your monitor (hold power button for 2 seconds) and check the camera's LED indicator to see whether it's flashing quickly or slowly.
+Once plugged in, turn on your monitor (hold power button for two seconds) and check the camera's LED indicator to see whether it's flashing quickly or slowly.
 If it's blinking fast then it's in pairing mode, if it's a solid green then it's been paired successfully.

 Note: The camera should pair with the monitor automatically without having to add the camera if you're within range.